Bohemian Grove: History

+Owls Nest Camp, summer 1967.
+Seated, left to right: Preston Hotchkis, Ronald Reagan, Richard Nixon, Glenn T. Seaborg, Jack Sparks, Kevin Winter, and an unidentified individual.
+Standing: Harvey Hancock and Edwin W. Pauley.

-Other behavior at the campground has led to numerous claims and even some parody in popular culture.
-One example was President Richard Nixon's comments from a May 13, 1971, tape recording talking about upper-class San Franciscans: "The Bohemian Grove, which I attend from time to time—it is the most faggy goddamned thing you could ever imagine, with that San Francisco crowd."
+Behavior at the campground has led to numerous claims and even some parody in popular culture.
+One example was President Richard Nixon's comments from a May 13, 1971, tape recording talking about upper-class San Franciscans: "The Bohemian Grove, which I attend from time to time— it is the most faggy goddamned thing you could ever imagine, with that San Francisco crowd."

 In 2019, the Sonoma County Board of Supervisors informed the club that after that year, the county would no longer provide law enforcement security.

-Despite the high levels of security always present, there have been numerous high-profile successful infiltrations of the Bohemian Grove:
+Unauthorized entries

+Several documented unauthorized entries into the Bohemian Grove have been reported.